ShefaliGoel95/TrueHealth/README.md

 1. Checking HealthKit availability

+•HKHealthStore :

-	•	HKHealthStore :  It represents the central repository that stores a user’s health-related data.
+It represents the central repository that stores a user’s health-related data.

+•isHealthDataAvailable()

-	•	isHealthDataAvailable() method helps you figure out if the user’s current device supports HeathKit data, if HealthKit isn’t available on the device, the method completes with the notAvailableOnDevice error.
+method helps you figure out if the user’s current device supports HeathKit data, if HealthKit isn’t available on the device, the method completes with the notAvailableOnDevice error.

 2. Preparing data types

-	•	HKObjectType :
+	•HKObjectType :

 	⁃	HealthKit works with a type called HKObjectType.
 	⁃	Every type that goes into and out HealthKit’s central repository is some kind of HKObjectType.
 	⁃	HKSampleType and HKWorkoutType Both inherit from HKObjectType

-	•	HKObjectType.characteristicType(forIdentifier:) or HKObjectType.quantityType(forIdentifier:) :
+	•HKObjectType.characteristicType(forIdentifier:) or HKObjectType.quantityType(forIdentifier:) :

 	⁃	Used to create an HKObjectType for a given biological characteristic or quantity ⁃	characteristic types and the quantity types are both enums defined by the framework